Affiliate links on Android Authority may earn us a commission. Learn more.

 How to delete your Spotify account

 Whether you’re fed up with hearing ads on Spotify or have opted for an alternative music streaming service like Apple Music or YouTube Music, you might be thinking about deleting your Spotify account.
 It can be a bit tricky to navigate the settings menu to permanently delete your account, especially since you can’t do it from the mobile app itself.
 So, here’s a step-by-step guide to help you sever ties with Spotify.

 To delete your Spotify account, you must access the Spotify website through an internet browser — not the mobile app.
 If you have Spotify Premium, you'll first need to cancel your premium plan and use Spotify free instead.
-Once you no longer have Premium, or if you didn't already, you can select Close your account to delete your Spotify account.
+Once you no longer have Premium, or if you didn't already, click your profile icon, and navigate to Support >Account help > Account settings > Closing your account and deleting your data.
+Follow the prompt to completely delete your Spotify account.

 Before you delete your Spotify account

-Lastly, if you have the student discount, you won’t be able to apply it to another account until 12 months have passed since you last signed up.
+Lastly, for those enjoying the benefits of a student discount, please be aware that you won’t be eligible to apply it to another account until a year has passed since your last sign-up.

 How to delete your Spotify account